vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-forgot-password.md

 ## Getters

-We do not provide getters for forgotPassword and its parts.
+We do not provide getters for `useForgotPassword` composable.

 ## Example